krishnaxpatel/data-analytics-projects/Project2/README.md

-# Project 2: Sleep and Wellness
+# Project 2: Sleep & Wellness

 ## Objective

-To
+To derive data-driven insights into the primary determinants of overall health through the analysis of health metrics collected from smart devices.

+### **Data Preprocessing & Processing**

+Note: Data was collected from Kaggle datasets.